Paul Apodaca

-Paul Apodaca (born in Los Angeles, California) is an associate professor of Anthropology and American Studies at Chapman University.
+Paul Apodaca (born in Los Angeles, California) is an emeritus associate professor of Anthropology and American Studies at Chapman University.

 Personal background

 Apodaca was born in Los Angeles and raised in Tustin, California.
 His father's family were from the eastern side of the Navajo Reservation, of the Ma'ii deeshgiishinii Clan (Jemez Clan), and his mother's family are Mixton.
 Apodaca received his masters' of arts degree in American Indian studies and his doctorate degree in Folklore and Mythology from University of California, Los Angeles.
 He was the Outstanding Graduate Student of 1996.
 Apodaca lives in Orange, California.

 Professional career

 Academic

-Apodaca is an associate professor of Anthropology and American Studies at Chapman University and a visiting professor at UCLA.
+Apodaca is an emeritus associate professor of Anthropology and American Studies at Chapman University and a visiting professor at UCLA.
 He has worked as a regional advisor to the Smithsonian Institution National Museum of the American Indian (representing the California-Nevada-Utah region).

 Apodaca was a curator at the Bowers Museum in Orange County over a period of seventeen years.

 In 2008, Apodaca was the Lecturer in Residence at the Southwest Museum of the American Indian, a part of Autry National Center, where he made presentations entitled The Mayan end of the World?, Unravelling the mystery of cogged stones used in early California, and Imagery and reality: the role of American Indians in film and television.

 In 2008, Apodaca was a keynote speaker at the University of California Native American Professional Development Conference.

 Apodaca recovered and restored once-lost recordings of traditional Agua Caliente tribal leader Joe Patencio, Alvino Siva, and others singing bird songs of Cahuilla oral literature.
 The collection is archived at the Agua Caliente Cultural Museum in Palm Springs.